1908 Atlantic hurricane season

-The 1908 Atlantic hurricane season remains the only season on record to feature two hurricanes prior to the month of June.
-The season produced thirteen tropical cyclones, of which ten became tropical storms; six became hurricanes, and one of those strengthened into a major hurricane – tropical cyclones that reach at least Category 3 on the modern day Saffir–Simpson scale.
-The season's first system developed on March 6, which was the only known tropical cyclone to have developed in the month of March since official records began in 1851.
-The last storm transitioned into an extratropical cyclone on October 23.
+The 1908 Atlantic hurricane season was an active Atlantic hurricane season.
+Thirteen tropical cyclones formed, of which ten became tropical storms; six became hurricanes, and one of those strengthened into a major hurricane – tropical cyclones that reach at least Category 3 on the modern day Saffir–Simpson scale.
+The season's first system developed on March 6, and the last storm transitioned into an extratropical cyclone on October 23.

+1908 remains the only Atlantic hurricane season on record to feature two hurricanes prior to the month of June.
 The season's most intense tropical cyclone peaked as a Category 3 hurricane with maximum sustained winds of 120 mph in mid-September.
 Significant damage and at least 26 deaths occurred in Turks and Caicos Islands and the Bahamas as a result of this storm.
 Most of the other systems also impacted land.
 In May, the second storm caused thousands of dollars in damage and one indirect death in the Northeastern United States.
 The next system caused flooding in North Carolina, resulting in the deaths of two children.
 In late September and early October, the eighth system caused considerable damage in portions of the Greater Antilles and the Bahamas, leaving six people dead.
 A hurricane which struck the Caribbean coast of Nicaragua inflicted severe damage in several communities and killed at least two people.
 Overall, the tropical cyclones of the season collectively caused at least 37 fatalities.